-Psychological & Brain Sciences Major, Cognitive Neuroscience Specialization
+Psychological & Brain Sciences Major Program Requirements

 Required Courses

-• An AP psychology test score of 5, an IB score of 6 or 7, or a British A-Level grade of A.
+• An AP Psychology test score of 5, an IB score of 6 or 7, or a British A-Level grade of A.

-• Psych 300 Introduction to Psychological Statistics
+• PSYCH 3000 Introduction to Psychological Statistics

-In cases where an exemption is granted (e.g., Psych 100B, Psych 300), no credits are earned toward the major, so exempt courses must be made up with additional P&BS content electives (approved by the major advisor).
+For cases in which a waiver is granted (e.g., PSYCH 1000 Introduction to Psychology, PSYCH 3000 Introduction to Psychological Statistics), no credits are earned toward the major, so waived courses must be made up with additional P&BS content electives (i.e., regular format lecture-based PSYCH courses) approved by the major advisor.

 Core Requirements